HSF/hsf.github.io/organization/_posts/2018-04-05-coordination.md

             -   Example activity: ALICE tests of Apache Arrow + TDataFrame.
     -   ### Software Development
         -   Documentation of how to use profiles / static analysers
-        -   Web based GUI to browse and compare different profilers
+        -   Web based GUI to browse and compare different profilers.
         -   Common plugin based mechanism for clang-tidy so that adding checks does not require modifying the upstream sources.
     -   ### Visualization